spollard/josh-works.github.io/_posts/2020-08-03-parents-guide-to-painless-chromebook-setup.md

 </div>

 ### 2. Meaningful money, but if it saves you 5-25 hours and hard feelings and frustration, You're All In ($500)

+You'd be spending one or two days of income to have a bullet-proof solution to upgrading your aging parent's laptops.
+The story from Reddit had you nodding along hard. _This is exactly what you experience and want_.
+But five years ago?
+What hardware do I need now?
+Can I dual-boot the operating system?
+How do I actually convince him/her/them to start using it?

 <div class="stripe_button_container">